-When a rate is not published by CMS for the service and no industry standard methodology applies to the service, or the Provider does not submit sufficient information on the claim to pay it under CMS published rates or an industry standard methodology, the Allowed Amount will be 50% of the Provider's billed charge.
+When a rate is not published by CMS for the service and no industry standard methodology applies to the service, or the Provider does not submit sufficient information on the claim to pay it under CMS published rates or an industry standard methodology, the Allowed Amount will be 50% of the Provider's billed charge, except that the Allowed Amount for certain mental health and substance use disorder treatment will be 80% of the billed charge.

 Pricing of the Allowed Amount will be conducted by UnitedHealthcare, Inc. UnitedHealthcare, updates the CMS published rate data on a regular basis when updated data from CMS becomes available.
-These updates are typically implemented within 30 to 90 days after CMS updates its data.
-Anniversary Date July 1st, the date upon which the yearly benefit changes normally become effective.
-This Benefit Handbook and Schedule of Benefits will terminate unless renewed on the Anniversary Date.
+These updates are outreach to families and significant others and after care planning, for individuals beginning to engage in

+Coinsurance A percentage of the